about this project

 about this time capsule & living library

-The Infinite Scroll is a constellation of open inquiries and multimodal approaches — original illustration, poetry, creative nonfiction, research, song, spoken word, adaptive book arts, and more — interwoven with collected social/scientific studies; collaged images and quoted passages; and selected re/generative solutions from lifelong students, teachers, and peace workers.
+The Infinite Scroll is a constellation of open questions and multimodal approaches — original illustration, poetry, creative nonfiction, research, music, spoken word, adaptive book arts, and more — interwoven with collected social/scientific studies; collaged images and quoted passages; and selected re/generative solutions from lifelong students, teachers, and peace workers.
 Each scroll volume (i.e. each navigation link and page) reflects the moment it was made.
 So, the information, specifically the data and statistics cited, and the thoughts and opinions named, throughout will naturally become outdated.
 Altogether, this should not be thought of as a current event or comprehensive catalogue, but rather as a series of time capsules and a free living library:

 spring 2014 - spring 2019